NORTH BIG GLORY

 The construction crew on completion day.

 The hut was constructed on a terrace above the beach opposite Bravo Island.
 There are large rimu trees in the vicinity (one was taken down in 2019).
 Tannin from the rimu leaves that fall on the roof cause a taint in the water.
-It is not harmful, just slightly bitter.
+It is not harmful, just slightly bitter, and you might get a slight taste in your tea or gin.
 Hut users should clear the spouting and flush the tank in periods of heavy rain.

 Access.
 Transport either by Charter boat from Bluff or Halfmoon Bay or for smaller parties it can be economical to travel to the Bay by Stewart Island Ferry Service and hire a water taxi.
 Generally there are no problems with access to the hut although at low tide it can a longer carry across the mudflats.

 Stainless steel bench now installed in veranda for cookups.